 The GLOMAP-mode aerosol scheme not only simulates the dry aerosol mass, but also the mass of water attached to the aerosol, and the aerosol number concentrations.
 The total aerosol mass and number is distributed across 7 modes, characterised by their solubility and the range of particle sizes they cover.
-Each mode is made of a mixture of several aerosol chemical components, as listed in Table 18.
-The nucleation mode contains particles which are too small to be optically active and is therefore neglected by UKCA_RADAER.
+Each mode is made of a mixture of several aerosol chemical components, as listed in Table 19.